Today — Open10 am - 12.30 pm / 2 - 6 pm FEES

 A new chapter in the history of the château is being written at Grignan.

-The work begun in early 2023 to make the site accessible and fireproof will continue from the beginning of September with a major project to repair the roofs.
+The work begun in 2023 to make the site accessible and repair the roof will continue in 2024-2025 with the creation of a new visitor trail.

-This is a major project that will require the visitor itinerary to be adjusted over the coming months.
-During the works, all the emblematic rooms on the first floor will remain accessible, as will the exteriors and the vast terrace overlooking the landscape.
-The guided tour routes have been adapted to make the most of the available space in the best possible conditions.
-The château's teams are fully mobilised to support the public.
+This is a major project that will require the visitor trail to be adjusted over the coming months.
+During the works, the first floor is accessible, as are the outside areas and the vast terrace overlooking the countryside.
+The château's teams are fully mobilised to assist visitors.

 A unique view